Table of Contents

 - You’ve chosen a different career, ended a relationship, or skipped important events because of your underarm sweating.

-So, if any of this sounds familiar, you may have a condition called axillary hyperhidrosis.
+So, if any of this sounds familiar and you are wondering “Why do my armpits sweat so much?”, you may have a condition called axillary hyperhidrosis.

 Medical terminology alert!
 Hyperhidrosis is medical jargon for excessive sweating.
-Roughly 4.8% or 15.3 million Americans have hyperhidrosis.3
+Roughly, 15.3 million Americans have hyperhidrosis.
+(3)

 8 Common Sweaty Armpit Causes